 Hon.
-David Joanasie (interpretation): Thank you, Mr. Speaker.
-I appreciate where the member is coming from, and as noted, there have been some different fires that our territory has faced, and community halls or schools, but we do try to proceed with what's available to us, and given our capital plans we'll be presenting today, those have been under development for quite some time, and the capital planning process and adding a new project at this stage is not...
+David Joanasie: Thank you, Mr. Speaker.
+I appreciate where the member is coming from.
+As noted, there have been some different fires that our territory has faced in either community halls or schools, but we do try to proceed with what's available to us.
+At this time and given our capital plans we will be presenting starting today, those have been under development for quite some time and the capital planning process.
+Adding a new project at this stage is not....
 I can't commit that it will be within our five-year capital plan at this time.
 Thank you, Mr. Speaker.